This is Franklin High School’s Mock Trial website! Here, you can find updates, information, pictures, and upcoming events!

 Starting in January, Franklin’s Mock Trial team travels to the Baltimore County Circuit Court House in Towson, Maryland, and competes against other schools.
 The team tries their case in front of a judge and two scorers.
 The goal of these competitions, with hard practice and confident students, is to make it to the state championship!

-Other competitions the Mock Trial team takes part in is Empire Mock Trial, where nine students traveled to Atlanta in September of 2017 to try a case on a national level.
+Other competitions the Mock Trial team takes part in is Empire Mock Trial, where our team travels to Atlanta during late September to try a case on an international level.
 Check the pictures out here!

-Mock Trial also travels to Princeton University and Duke University to try Moot Court cases.
+Franklin Academy of Law also travels to Princeton University, Duke University, and University of Maryland to try Moot Court cases.
 In a moot court competition, students present oral appellate arguments in front of a judge in order to prove their case.
 For pictures on the most recent moot court competition, click here!

 Thank you for checking out our page!